Gibson '60s Hummingbird Gallery

 The ultimate rock sound from the early model

 This is the unit shipped one year later.
-Compared to the first year's models, the rim retains its reddish hue, showcasing a vibrant cherry sunburst.
-The lacquer finish has thinned and worn, clearly blending well with the wood.
+Compared to the first year's models, the rim retains a reddish hue, showcasing a vibrant cherry sunburst finish.
+The lacquer coating has thinned and worn, clearly blending well with the wood.

-Another characteristic, shared with the Dove released the following year, is its 25 1/2-inch long scale.
+Another characteristic, shared with the Dove model released the following year, is its 25 1/2-inch long scale.

 The sound produced by this long scale is truly magnificent.
 Simply playing the E string on the 6th fret might just bring back memories of the rock scene from that era for some.
 The high-position notes exude a vivid, taut clarity, allowing you to savor the rich tone unique to Brazilian rosewood.
 It's precisely because it has been meticulously maintained and cherished over the years that it can still produce such a sound today.